 6. Failing to link your social network sites

 Finally, no matter how much we tried to keep everything in the loop, mistakes will happen.
-Although they can seriously damage your business, they are a part of a learning process that we all need to experience before we master the necessary techniques that will help us prevent these mistakes from happening in future.
+Although they can seriously damage your business, they are a part of a learning process.
+Even seasoned web designers using the most professional website building platform need to experience such errors before they master the necessary techniques to help them prevent these mistakes from happening in the future.

 Author’s bio: Rachel is currently working as the Vice President of communications at Active Collab.
 After finishing her Master's degree in Communications, she pursued a career in the digital industry, most notably in marketing and public relations.